adhd paralysis

 One characteristic of ADHD is procrastination.
 We find ourselves constantly shuffling tasks to the bottom of the list, only to scramble in stress when deadlines loom.

 My advice?
 Break your tasks into manageable chunks and tackle them one by one.
 It might seem daunting at first, but taking small steps can make a big difference.
+My solution for this is the Dailee Planner.
+This planner, along with proper medication, has made all the difference for me in my personal experience.

 Another hurdle is avoiding challenges due to fear of failure, often stemming from past experiences.
 It’s crucial to remember that every setback is an opportunity for growth.

+Impulsivity, another common trait of ADHD, can lead to hasty decisions with unforeseen consequences.
+To combat this, try to practice mindfulness.
 Take a moment to pause and reflect before making decisions.
 This simple act can save you from potential pitfalls down the road.

 Undiagnosed ADHD often results in childhoods filled with misunderstanding, self-blame, and rejection.